troglobit/talks/inadyn-intro/inadyn-intro.md

    manually, of course, but most users prefer an automatic service do this for them

-> → A good DDNS client actively tracks changes to your *external* IP
+> A good DDNS client actively tracks changes to your *external* IP address,
-> address, and automatically updates your DDNS provider(s).
+> and automatically updates your DDNS provider(s).

 ## Common Use-Case